Investigating a Report or a Complaint Filed with the Office of Health Facility Complaints

 MDH protects the identity of the person making the complaint and the allegedly mistreated patient or resident.
 Urgent questions of health or safety are investigated within two business days.

-You will receive a report of the investigation.
-If you are not satisfied with the results, or have additional information which may help support the investigation, you can ask the Office of Health Facility Complaints for additional review.
+If you are not satisfied with the results or have additional information that may help support the investigation, you may ask the Office of Health Facility Complaints for additional review.

-Anytime you are concerned about a possible violation, you have the right to call the Office of Health Facility Complaints.
+Anytime you are concerned about maltreatment or a possible violation, you have the right to call the Office of Health Facility Complaints.